19hours/sg-statutes/Acts/Banking Act.md

 [23/2001]

-### Objection to existing control of designated financial institutions
+### Objection to existing control of designated financial institutions, and notification of Authority of contravention, etc.

 15E\.—(1) The Minister may serve a written notice of objection on any person referred to in section 15A or 15B if —